-- Laying underwater cables and pipelines on the continental shelf and the construction of other facilities authorized under international law fall under the regime of freedom of the high seas, subject to the right of innocent passage for navigation; - The impact of the exploitation and use of renewable marine energy sources have environmental impacts that remains to be controlled and their status is unclear at the national, regional and international levels on the institutional and legal, economic or financial plans20.
+- Laying underwater cables and pipelines on the continental shelf and the construction of other facilities authorized under international law fall under the regime of freedom of the high seas, subject to the right of innocent passage for navigation; - The impact of the exploitation and use of renewable marine energy sources have environmental impacts that remains to be controlled and their status is unclear at the national, regional and international levels on the institutional and legal, economic or financial plans.
 The framework for cooperation and coordination is limited to States with scientific research means and advanced marine technology.
 The Members of the SRFC are still struggling to take advantage of these resources, in addition to climate change of which the consequences on fisheries are increasingly felt in the SRFC area; - In addition, the development of increasingly rapid maritime transport, tourism and the exploration and exploitation of mineral resources raise the issue of joint responsibility of the flag State, the vessel-owner or the captain when the impact on its resources are weighted.
 Similarly, the consequences of research on marine genetic resources and their exploitation are still unknown and they deserve the establishment of a legal framework defining the rights and obligations of the various stakeholders and operators.

-SECTION 4: STRENGTHENING THE SUB-REGIONAL COOPERATION FOR SUSTAINABLE FISHERIES RESOURCES MANAGEMENT IN THE SRFC AREA waters under national jurisdiction or on the high seas.
+SECTION 4: STRENGTHENING THE SUB-REGIONAL COOPERATION FOR SUSTAINABLE FISHERIES RESOURCES MANAGEMENT IN THE SRFC AREA

+Traditional international law requires the development of regional and international cooperation for the conservation and sustainable management of fishery resources in the waters under national jurisdiction or on the high seas.
 This cooperation is even more important as the SRFC area is considered to be one of the richest fishing grounds in the world.

-Traditional international law requires the development of regional and international cooperation for the conservation and sustainable management of fishery resources in the